7 Of The Wildest Mare Of Easttown Theories That Aren't You-Know-Who

 Spoilers ahead.
-As the finale looms just around the corner, HBO's Mare Of Easttown would love for us to believe that we've got the show's central mystery all figured out.
+As the finale looms just around the corner, HBO and Sky Atlantic's Mare Of Easttown would love for us to believe that we've got the show's central mystery all figured out.
 It's obviously Billy Ross (Robbie Tann).
 He's confessed to the murder, and all Mare (Kate Winslet) needs to do is nab him.

 But as we've learned from the series' last six episodes, everyone is a suspect — and many fans are convinced that the answers to who killed Erin McMenamin (Cailee Spaeny) and who fathered her child, DJ, are much less obvious that it seems.
 If you don't think we're in for another surprising twist, then take it from one of those said fans, acclaimed author Stephen King: "Not convinced that Billy killed Erin.
 I have a suspect in mind.
 Tellya next week if I'm right," he tweeted after the penultimate episode.